RosettaCommons/documentation/rosetta_basics/running-rosetta-with-options.md

 Set the variable in your shell's user settings file (which will run every time you open a terminal), such as for the default shell bash: <code>$HOME/.bashrc</code> for linux and <code>$HOME/.bash_profile</code> for mac.
 Make sure to source this file <code> $HOME/.bashrc </code> or open a new tab so that the variable is set.

+If the -database option is present on the commandline or in an options file, the value specified there will override any ROSETTA3_DB environment variable setting.

 #Specifying Options